 Then Pap showed me, you don’t have to break the bank to build those little garden patches aka raised beds.

-We found some 2-to 3 foot length tree branches The Deer Hunter had cut and thrown in the woods-we formed the sides from them.
-Pap showed me how to fill the bottom portion of the new patch with leaves-then dig a few buckets full of dark loamy soil from the edge of the woods to put on top.
+We found some tree branches The Deer Hunter had cut and thrown in the woods and formed the beds.
+Pap showed me how to fill the bottom portion of the new patch with leaves, then dig a few buckets full of dark loamy soil from the edge of the woods to put on top.

 In the years since Pap first showed me how to form little garden patches I’ve made them all over the yard, one here and one there, gradually increasing their size and building up the soil all at the same time.

 I’ve used all sorts of logs, branches, and rocks to form the sides basically anything I could find that was handy.
 And I’ve discovered: if you’re able to fill the patch with 12 inches of good loose dark rich soil like the gardening books tell you to that is wonderful.
 But if you’re like me and you’re really doing good to end up with 3 or 4 inches of so so soil it still works better than trying to grow vegetables on top of hard packed dirt.

 We’ve about run out of room for new patches, but this year we managed to enlarge our biggest garden patch by moving the rock border over about a foot and a half and we’re planning to make a long narrow patch behind the greenhouse.